Two RV Gypsies: Full-Time RVers

-Hyder is 2.3 miles beyond Stewart B.C.
-There was NOT any border check crossing from BC into Alaska, but there WAS border check from Hyder back into Stewart.
+Hyder is 2.3 miles beyond Stewart, British Columbia, Canada.
+There was NOT any border check crossing from British Columbia, Canada into Alaska (USA), but there WAS a border check from Hyder back into Stewart.
 Population of Hyder is about 100.
 Most stores in Hyder were boarded up and it is known as a ghost town.

 sign - Hyder townsite limits - entering Alaska